St. Michael School Mission Statement

 St. Michael School continues striving to build upon its solid curriculum and strong discipline program in partnership with parents, through the efforts of an experienced, dedicated faculty and staff adhering to the importance of providing an excellent Catholic education in the cradle of a small caring community.

 Today, St. Michael School is staffed completely by laity, but the majority of teachers and staff are active, practicing Catholics who continue the noble legacy of Catholic education in the North Shore.
 All teachers and staff remain committed to promoting and exemplifying the teachings of the Catholic Church and understand their role in operating as a Catholic educational ministry.
-St. Michael School celebrates its 75th anniversary in 2019 and looks forward to building further upon the foundations set for them by the generations that have gone before it.
+St. Michael School celebrated its 75th anniversary in 2019 and looks forward to building further upon the foundations set for them by the generations that have gone before it.